-The study duration was three days, dedicating 30 minutes timeslots for each participant.
+The study duration was 3 days, dedicating 30-min timeslots for each participant.
 All users have tried the application using the Oculus VR headset.
 The ordering of experienced scenes was random as it relied on the user's choices during the branching narrative.
 Each VR tour experience lasts approximately 7 min.
-Prior to the main session the researcher introduced the scope of the study and handed out an information sheet and a consent form to be completed.
-At the end of each session the participants were asked to complete a scaled 1-5 questionnaire that took approximately 5-10 minutes to be completed, that served the purpose of collecting data related to the participants' experience in terms of immersion and engagement.
-The session ended with a short interview of the participants about their overall experience that lasted approximately 5-10 minutes.
-The study completes to the University of Westminster ethics experimental protocol.
+Prior to the main session, the researcher introduced the scope of the study and handed out an information sheet and a consent form to be completed.
+At the end of each session, the participants were asked to complete a scaled 1-5 questionnaire that took approximately 5-10 min to be completed that served the purpose of collecting data related to the participants' experience in terms of immersion and engagement.
+The session ended with a short interview of the participants about their overall experience that lasted approximately 5-10 min.
+The study complies with the University of Westminster ethics experimental protocol.